 Because you are always comparing one currency to another, forex is quoted in pairs.
 This may seem confusing at first, but it is actually pretty straightforward.
-To the right is an example of a EUR/USD quote.
+Below is an example of a EUR/USD quote.
 It shows you how much one euro (EUR) is worth in US dollars (USD).

 If you, instead, wanted to look at the euro in terms of the Japanese yen (JPY), you would look at the EUR/JPY rate.
 If you wanted to see the value of a US dollar in Canadian dollars (CAD), you would look at the USD/CAD.

 The first currency in a currency pair is the "base currency"; the second currency is the "counter currency".
 When you buy or sell a currency pair, you are performing that action on the base currency.
 So, if you are bearish of euros, you could sell EUR/USD.
 Now, when selling EUR/USD, you are not only selling euros, but are buying US dollars.
 If you are more bullish on the Japanese yen than you are on the US dollar, you could sell the EUR/JPY instead.
 It's all up to you.

 Let's say that you sell EUR/USD at 1.4022.
 If the EUR/USD falls, that means the euro is getting weaker and the US dollar is getting stronger.
 Say the EUR/USD falls to 1.3522.
 In that case, you would have a profit.
 If it rose to 1.4522, you would have a loss.
 So just remember: if you sell a pair, down is good; if you buy the pair, up is good.

 SELL EUR/USD at 1.4022